 The Mapper Experience lets you visually map your products and services.
 You can highlight specific products and features in a visually recognizable setting.
 It’s ideal for showing how your offering is an excellent fit inside a customer’s world, whether it’s a factory, a lab, or an office.

 To build this impressive experience for your users, you simply add clickable elements that you place on an image map.
-Selecting a clickable element can open a detailed page with more information, a link, another map, or an asset from your Content Library.
+Selecting a clickable element can open a Page with more information, links, another Page, or assets from your Content Library.

 See how it works

 - Visually demonstrate the value of your products on a map